hexbus/ppebcr-docs/README.md

 | `FORTI=2` | 4 chips emulated - plays in stereo, | `FORTI=2` |
 | `FORTI=3` | 4 chips emulated - plays in mono | `FORTI=3` |

-Forti Sound is ONLY availble using a Bluetooth Speaker, it is not mixed into the onboard sound of the TI.
+Forti Sound is ONLY available using a Bluetooth Speaker, it is not mixed into the onboard sound of the TI.

 ---